 The Association of British Insurers (ABI) has published a Q&A in relation to business insurance and COVID-19.

-The new temporary Coronavirus Business Interruption Loan Scheme launched on Monday 23 March, delivered by the British Business Bank.
-It will support primarily small and medium-sized businesses to access bank lending and overdrafts.
+The Coronavirus Business Interruption Loan Scheme, delivered by the British Business Bank, supports primarily small and medium-sized businesses to access bank lending and overdrafts.

-For further information, download the Coronavirus Business Interruption Loan Scheme FAQs for SMEs (PDF, 224K).
+For further information, see the Coronavirus Business Interruption Loan Scheme FAQs for SMEs.

-The Covid Corporate Financing Facility (CCFF) will provide additional help to firms to bridge through Covid 19-related disruption to their cash flows.
+The COVID-19 Corporate Financing Facility (CCFF) will provide additional help to firms to bridge through coronavirus-related disruption to their cash flows.

 If Coronavirus (COVID-19) has affected your company and you need more time to file your accounts, you should act before your filing deadline.See Coronavirus guidance for Companies House customers